home-assistant/operating-system/Documentation/getting_started_development.md

 This should pop up qemu's SDL frontend, displaying _hassos_' VT/CLI environment.
 Specifying addtional options and flags to qemu for network access, keyboard layout et al. are left as an exercise for the reader.

 After the boot process has finished, you can log in to _hassos_ without a password, providing *root* as the username.
-From there, executing `login` on the *hassio>* shell prompt will yield a root shell in the host OS.
+From there, executing `login` on the *ha>* shell prompt will yield a root shell in the host OS.

 Happy hacking! :)